 Jews have a great sense of humour.
 They before all people are most likely to make fun of themselves.
 I also love how Jewish Orthodox men dress and look: flocks of thin bespectacled, behatted, narrow faced men in black appear to me like some strayed group of time travelers going to a Saint Convention.

 Here is the list of my Jewish heroes in no particular order.
 I give names of people that I like personally.
 It means I’ve read, seen or listened to something created by them or “on” them.
 And I give the titles only of something that I absolutely loved.

 Arkady Raikin.
 Comedian.
 “People and Mannequins”, “Magic Power of Art”.

 My most beloved Jewish person would be Richard Phillips Feynman – a maverick physicist, a Nobel Prize laureate, an artist – check out his amazing drawings! – and a great teacher with a wonderful sense of humour.
-I read his “Surely You’re Joking, Mr. Feynman!” and am currently reading “Lumière et matière” (in French).
+I read his “Surely You’re Joking, Mr. Feynman!” also his most amazing scientific book “Lumière et matière” (in French).
 I would love Jews if only for this great man’s sake.

 1 According to Wikipedia, Spassky is a Russian.